Work–Feedback Loop

 4.1 Time between signal and change

-- Time until a signal becomes visible (
+1. Time until a signal becomes visible

-signal) - Time until a decision is made (
+2. Time until a decision is made

-decision) - Time until this decision is implemented (
+3. Time until that decision is implemented

 4.2 Feedback has a validity window

-The value of a signal decreases over time.
-If t(FRT) exceeds a critical time window, feedback loses its effectiveness.
+A signal that is not translated into changed action in time loses relevance over time.
+The value of a signal declines.
+If the Feedback Response Time exceeds a critical window, feedback loses its effectiveness.

 Figure 3: Feedback validity window